-The development of the Lootian epochs was a challenging task to undertake.
-The translation process that has been completed thus far has denoted many commonalities that are present across the world.
-These differences come in the form of cultural implications, buildings, architecture, and the heroes that have been present within the lore of the world.
+The development of the Lootian epochs was a complex task to undertake.
+However, through the translation of tablets and documents that predated our discovery of the world, we in the LDHNS have identified many commonalities that are present worldwide, including cultural implications, buildings, architecture, and the heroes that feature in the lore.

 The First Epoch

 The first epoch encompasses prehistory and the first 2,500 years of the Lootian Cosmic Era (LCE) – 10,000 to 7,500 LCE.
 At this time, Lootians were predominantly ruled by local magistrates, kings, queens, regents, and magnates, with the omnipresence of the Gods in their daily lives.
 These tribes would only band together in large-scale conflict when their way of life was threatened, returning to their isolated areas and having little contact with other regions outside the Tortin traders.
 The only exception was during the pilgrimage to the seat of the Gods at the Aristocrats Castle every nine years.